 GreatFire has also outlined recommendations for Apple that encourage the company to respect freedom of expression and other fundamental rights for all of their customers, everywhere in the world.

-Click here to read and download GreatFire’s full letter to the Subcommittee.
+Click here to read GreatFire’s full letter to the Subcommittee or use the button below to download it.